smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/databaseManagementManual.md

  sahsuland_dev (current) |                 99.988
 (1 row)
 ```
 This is across all databases.
-100% is not unusual, less than 100% probably means your *shared_buffers* are
+100% is not unusual, much less than 100% probably means your *shared_buffers* are
-too large.
+too large (unless the other databases are doing substantial work).

 Now see what is being used in the current database:
 ```SQL